bpucker/FlavonoidFriday/README.md

 ### (9) Red leaf colour of _Perilla frutescens_ ###

-> **_<a href="https://twitter.com/boas_pucker/status/1388002675455782912">TWEET</a>:_** A relative increase of anthocyanin biosynthesis over flavonol biosynthesis seems to explain the leaf colour difference between the Perilla frutescens cultivars JIZI1 and JIZI2. #FlavonoidFriday (details: https://bit.ly/3eAA1ve)
+> **_<a href="https://twitter.com/boas_pucker/status/1388002675455782912">TWEET</a>:_** A relative increase of anthocyanin biosynthesis over flavonol biosynthesis seems to explain the leaf colour difference between the Perilla frutescens cultivars JIZI1 and JIZI2. #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1388002675455782912">